 Key Word Sign

-Key Word Sign is a simplified signing system that uses manual signs, natural gesture and facial expression to support the interaction, communication and language development of those who may have difficulty with attention, language comprehension and expression, speech development and speech intelligibility.
-Previously in Australia know as Makaton, this visual communication support system is used with children and adults who have communication difficulties.
+Key Word Sign, previously known as Makaton in Australia, is a signing system that uses simplified signs.
+This uses manual signs, natural gesture and facial expression.
+Key Word Sign is used to support social interactions, communication and language skills for people who may have difficulties with attention, language understanding and expression, and understanding and producing speech.
+This visual communication support system is often used with children and adults who have communication difficulties.

-Key Word Sign uses a core vocabulary of specifically selected words / signs, comprised of concepts considered to be the most useful for children and adults with communication and language difficulties.
-Additional signed vocabulary is added to suit the individual needs of the user.
-In Australian Key Word Sign, each word (concept) is matched to a hand sign borrowed from Auslan, the native language of the Australian deaf community.
+Key Word Sign uses a core vocabulary of specific words/signs.
+It is made up of signs thought to be most useful for children and adults with communication and language difficulties.
+Signed vocabulary can also be added to suit the individual needs of the user.
+In Australian Key Word Sign, each word (concept) matches a sign borrowed from Auslan – Australian sign language.

 The main features of Key Word Sign include